chirag1712/rental-finder-app/README.md

 3. New users and postings will populate the database by filling in details, or randomly generated details from the above sites
 4. We are still considering further datasets to create any random address to aide the testing off the app with sample data

-# Database Scripts #
-The `server/database/` directory houses useful Bash scripts for interacting with the database.

-**They can only be run in the `server/database/` directory.**

-In this directory we have:
-- `migrations/` houses SQL scripts and database dumps
-- `mysql_local.sh` wraps the `mysql` command with hardcoded local database credentials **(you should modify this file to reflect your system)**
-- `local_db_setup.sh` creates a fresh new local database instance using the scripts in `migrations/` **(will delete data)**
-- `local_db_dump.sh` dumps the local database `honkForSublet` to `migrations/local_dump.sql`
-- `local_db_import.sh` imports a database dump from a user specified path into the local database **(will delete data)**

 # Getting Started #
+1. Use `server/.sample-env` file as a template to create your own `server/.env` file

-1. Set up your local database using the database scripts above
+2. Set up your local database in 2 ways:
+  - Sync with production database in RDS **(WILL OVERWRITE DATA)**
+    1. Set database credentials in `server/.env` to point to RDS instance
+    2. `npm run db_dump <file_path>` to get database dump (recommend file name ends in `dump.sql` so that it can be gitignored)
+    3. Set database credentials in `server/.env` to point to local instance
+    4. `npm run db_import <file_path>` to import database dump **(MAKE SURE YOU'RE NOT POINTING AT RDS)**
+  - Fresh local database instance **(WILL DELETE DATA)**
+    1. Set database credentials in `server/.env` to point to local instance **(MAKE SURE YOU'RE NOT POINTING AT RDS)**
+    2. `npm run db_setup` to get a fresh database instance

-2. Install dependencies by running the following in the project root:
+3. Install dependencies by running the following in the project root:
 `cd server && npm i` <br>
 `cd client && npm i`

-2. Use `server/.sample-env` file as a template to fill in the DB credentials at your copy of the `server/.env` file

-3. Launch the app by running the following from the server directory:
+4. Launch the app by running the following from the server directory:
 `npm run dev`

 # References #